alpoliakov/kottans_frontend/README.md

 ## :heavy_check_mark: Task 3
 ### Courses:
 >__1.
 HTML and CSS Syntax (Intro to HTML & CSS)__
-- As for the entry level study () is not bad.
+- As for the entry level study "HTML and CSS Syntax" is not bad.
 The course is inter-active, there are several tasks that must be completed.
 - This course did not give me anything new.
 (Practice only).

 >[Reference to the result of execution Task 3](Task_3/task03.md)